adfinis/success-packages/hashicorp-vault-administration.md

 #### 2/5 Token types - recovery token

-- Then there's also a **recovery** token
+- Then there's also a special **recovery** token
-- Only used in a special recovery [scenario](https://developer.hashicorp.com/vault/docs/concepts/recovery-mode)
+- It's only used in case a recovery scenario it needed
+- Look into [tutorial](https://developer.hashicorp.com/vault/docs/concepts/recovery-mode) if you want to learn more

 ----